7 reasons wildlife lovers should visit Sri Lanka

 Blue whales, humpbacks and Bryde's whales number among the cetaceans that can be spotted in Sri Lankan waters.
 Dolphins and porpoises are also frequently seen swimming alongside boats.

 No matter how warm you feel on land, pack a jacket if you plan on going whale watching as the temperature dips while cruising on the open sea.
-Experiencing whale watching from Mirissa means you're well placed to go surfing later in the day.
+Do your research when it comes to choosing a whale-watching tour; you want to know you are getting close responsibly without endangering the whales in any way.

 Listening to them explaining the relationships between creatures and the environment helps put sightings and animal behaviour into context.
 A good guide has the ability to interpret seemingly insignificant signs that most visitors would fail to spot and make informed suggestions as to where to go to view the animals that most interest you.